ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 With ``-XNoImplicitBinds``, we know it will not, and thus can refer to the ``t`` defined above, once such a reference is possible (left to another proposal).

 Without ``-XImplicitBinds`` we have no choice but do the implicit desugaring that violates the unified namespace abstraction
---- otherwise we would be *forklike* in the that rather than giving new meaning to previously invalid programs, we would be *changing* the meaning of previously *valid* programs.
+--- otherwise we would be *forklike* in the sense that rather than giving new meaning to previously invalid programs, we would be *changing* the meaning of previously *valid* programs.
 Put another way, ``-XImplicitBinds`` and any ``-XUnifiedNamespace`` must be mutually exclusive, so we need a way for Haskell programmers to opt out of ``-XImplicitBinds`` first.

 Proposed Change Specification